soxueren/atsd/installation/docker.md

 ## Known Issues

-If the container fails to start, verify that your Docker host runs on a supported kernel level.
+Verify that your Docker host runs on a supported kernel level if the container fails to start or the installation script stalls.

 ```
 uname -a